Victoria-3-Modding-Co-op/Community-Mod-Framework/README.md

 # Community Mod Triggers

 ## Usage
-1) Place the file `00_community_mod_compatibility_triggers.txt` in the `/common/scripted_triggers` folder of your mod.
-This file will contain the scripted triggers all set to return false by default.
+1) Request to have CMF add a trigger for your mod into into the CMF compatibility file `01_community_mod_compatibility_triggers.txt`.
+This file contains the scripted triggers all set to return false by default.
 This is intentional.
+Your trigger should look like this:
 ```
 YOURMODNAME_is_active_trigger = {
    always = no
 }
 ```
-2) Create another file with the name `zz_YOURMODNAME_compatibility_triggers.txt` that contains the following:
+2) Create another file with the name `zz_YOURMODNAME_compatibility_triggers.txt` in the `/common/scripted_triggers` folder of your mod, that contains the following:
 ```
 YOURMODNAME_is_active_trigger = {
    always = yes